takaito1/optint_wod_o2/README.md

 - Under Data Exclusion, select "Oxygen" and "ALL" for both profile and sample
 - Proceed to download the data
 - Repeat the above process for CTD oxygen (separate download)
-- Pre-downloaded OSD and CTD data as of March 3rd, 2022 is available [here](https://www.dropbox.com/sh/ivfo1yicivwaea7/AADiYhXFX8NROevV3yucOrLca?dl=0)
+- Pre-downloaded OSD and CTD data as of May 2022 used for the 2022 Liege Colloquium is available [here](https://www.dropbox.com/sh/ivfo1yicivwaea7/AADiYhXFX8NROevV3yucOrLca?dl=0)
 - Please note that this version includes T and S data as well

 ### 2. Binning